Engee documentation

 true

-Normal indexed images may require more memory due to storing two separate fields.
-If we use unique(img), on the other hand, the size is close to the image's own size.
-Also, standard indexing requires two operations, so it may be slower than direct image representation (and not amenable to SIMD vectorisation).
+Regular indexed images may require more memory due to the storage of two separate fields.
+If we use unique(img), the size is close to the image's own size.

-Also, using the indexed image format with two separate arrays can be awkward, so IndirectArrays provides an array abstraction to combine the two parts:
+Also, using the indexed image format with two separate arrays can be inconvenient, so IndirectArrays provides an array abstraction to combine these two parts.:

 In [ ]: